osm-search/Nominatim/docs/admin/Faq.md

 The PostgreSQL database, i.e. user `postgres`, needs to have access to that file.

-The permission need to be read & executable by everybody, e.g.
+The permission need to be read & executable by everybody, but not writeable by everybody, e.g.

 ```
    -rwxr-xr-x 1 nominatim nominatim 297984 build/module/nominatim.so